peteroupc/peteroupc.github.io/bernsupp.md

 3. _f_(0) equals 0 or 1 whenever 0 is in the domain of _f_, and
 4. _f_(1) equals 0 or 1 whenever 1 is in the domain of _f_,

+Keane and O'Brien already showed that _f_ is strongly simulable if conditions 1 and 2 are true and neither 0 nor 1 are included in the domain of _f_.
 Conditions 3 and 4 are required because _&lambda;_ (the probability of heads) can be 0 or 1 and so the input coin can return 0 or 1, respectively, every time.
 This is called a "degenerate" coin.
 When given just a degenerate coin, no algorithm can produce one value with probability greater than 0, and another value with the opposite probability.
 Rather, the algorithm can only produce a constant value with probability 1.
 In the Bernoulli factory problem, that constant is either 0 or 1, so a Bernoulli factory problem for _f_ must return 1 with probability 1, or 0 with probability 1 when given just a degenerate coin and no outside randomness, resulting in conditions 3 and 4.

 This shows, for example, that if _f_'s domain is the open interval (0, 1) or a subset of it, then _f_ is strongly simulable (since the input coin then has a positive chance of returning either 0 or 1).